crcn/beanpoll.js/README.md

 - Syntactic sugar (see below).
 - Messages are streamed, so you can send chunked data back and forth.
 - Data-bind to any channel via push / pull.
-- Distribution built in, helping you create decoupled, scalable applications.
+- Built for distribution.
+Easily create decoupled, and scalable applications.
 - Use it to augment pre-existing frameworks, such as [express](https://github.com/visionmedia/express).
 - Handle responses asyncronously (via streams), or syncronously.
 Pick your flavor.
 - Intercept push / pulls based on data (see examples).